 To learn more about age spots treatment, visit WebMD.com.

 Bothered by Brown Age Spots?
-West Dermatology/Cosmetic Laser Dermatology Can Help
+West Dermatology Can Help

 Don’t ignore your brown age spots.
 Make sure that’s all they are – age spots – because other conditions that have resulted in these spots can pose serious health risks.
-Contact West Dermatology/Cosmetic Laser Dermatology in Arizona, Nevada, or California today for a consultation to get an expert diagnosis of your skin condition, as well as customized options designed for your specific case.
+Contact West Dermatology in Arizona, Nevada, or California today to get an expert diagnosis of your skin condition, as well as customized options designed for your specific case.
+Our world-class staff of medical and cosmetic dermatologists specializes in a variety of skin conditions, with expert diagnoses, recommendations, and treatments that can help you look your very best.

 Next, read about Bullous Pemphigoid.